tigera-solutions/calicocloud-kaas-workshop-demo/modules/joining-calico-cloud.md

     ![cluster-selection](../img/cluster-selection.png)

-5. Configure log aggregation and flush intervals in aks cluster, we will use 60s instead of default value 300s for lab testing only.
+5. Configure log aggregation and flush intervals, we will use 15s instead of default value 300s for lab testing only.

     ```bash
-    kubectl patch felixconfiguration.p default -p '{"spec":{"flowLogsFlushInterval":"10s"}}'
+    kubectl patch felixconfiguration.p default -p '{"spec":{"flowLogsFlushInterval":"15s"}}'
-    kubectl patch felixconfiguration.p default -p '{"spec":{"dnsLogsFlushInterval":"10s"}}'
+    kubectl patch felixconfiguration.p default -p '{"spec":{"dnsLogsFlushInterval":"15s"}}'
     kubectl patch felixconfiguration.p default -p '{"spec":{"flowLogsFileAggregationKindForAllowed":1}}'
     ```

-6. Configure Felix for log data collection in aks cluster
+6. Configure Felix for log data collection

+    >[Felix](https://docs.tigera.io/reference/architecture/overview#felix) is one of Calico components that is responsible for configuring routes, ACLs, and anything else required on the host to provide desired connectivity for the endpoints on that host.

     ```bash
     kubectl patch felixconfiguration default --type='merge' -p '{"spec":{"policySyncPathPrefix":"/var/run/nodeagent","l7LogsFileEnabled":true}}'